demisto/content/Packs/DNSOverHttps/Integrations/DNSOverHttps/README.md

-Query dns names over https from Cloudflare or Google This integration was integrated and tested with version xx of DNS-over-https
+Query dns names over https from Cloudflare or Google

-## Configure DNS-over-https on Cortex XSOAR
+## Configure DNSOverHttps on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for DNS-over-https.
+2. Search for DNSOverHttps.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |